mquoy/ufo-landing/README.md

 # ufo-landing
 A mock webpage layout, part of The Odin Project.
+This is a work-in-progress, and while the basic layout and design is where I'd like it, I plan to tinker more with the content itself.
+I will add to the project as my knowledge increases.

 ## Design/Theme